learn-co-curriculum/phase-4-nested-resource-routing/README.md

                   POST  /reviews(.:format)                              reviews#create
 ```

-Now we need to update our `reviews_controller` to handle the nested resource we
-just set up.
-Notice, in the 'Controller#Action' column, how now we are dealing
+Notice, in the 'Controller#Action' column, how now we are dealing with the
-with the `reviews_controller` rather than the `dog_houses_controller` for our
+`reviews_controller` rather than the `dog_houses_controller` for our nested
-nested routes.
-Ultimately, the resource we're requesting is related to reviews,
-so Separation of Concerns tells us to put that code in the `reviews_controller`.
+routes — our code once again reflects good Separation of Concerns.
+And, since we
-And, since we already have actions to handle `:show` and `:index`, we won't be
+already have actions in `reviews_controller` to handle `:show` and `:index`, we
-repeating ourselves like we did in the `dog_houses_controller`.
+won't be repeating ourselves like we did in the `dog_houses_controller`.

+Now we just need to update our `reviews_controller` to handle the nested
+resource.
 Let's update `index` to account for the new routes:

 ```rb
 # app/controllers/reviews_controller.rb